Keith Tarvin, Professor of Biology; Department Chair

 - One year of Physics with laboratory.

 - Courses in Computer Science.

 Certain deficiencies in course work may be made up in graduate school but generally not for graduate credit.
-The majority of graduate schools require the General Examination for admission but there is variation with respect to the Advanced requirement.
+The majority of graduate schools require the GRE General Examination for admission but there is variation with respect to the Advanced (subject) requirement.
 Students are strongly urged to consult with members of the Biology Department in preparing for graduate work.